 What does ASH Ireland do?

-ASH Ireland is the only national voluntary organisation in Ireland working solely to reduce tobacco use and associated disease, disability and death.
+ASH Ireland, Council of the Irish Heart Foundation is the only national voluntary organisation in Ireland working solely to reduce tobacco use and associated disease, disability and death.
 ASH Ireland continually highlights issues which will assist in denormalising smoking and advocates for changes in relevant legislation.
 ASH Ireland persistently emphasises the key facts about smoking, in particular that 1 in every 2 people who smoke will die from smoking.
 ASH Ireland constantly raises issues highlighting the behaviour of the highly profitable Tobacco Industry.

 What has ASH Ireland achieved to date?

-ASH Ireland has been involved in the development of every initiative to restrict smoking and tobacco in Ireland since 1992.
+ASH Ireland, Council of the Irish Heart Foundation has been involved in the development of every initiative to restrict smoking and tobacco in Ireland since 1992.
 This includes the banning of tobacco advertising in all print and electronic media, the banning of smoking in the workplace, the removal of tobacco advertising and promotion from all retail outlets, on-going price increases on tobacco, and the decision to ban smoking in cars transporting children.
 Through its informed media spokespeople, ASH has contributed to the change in attitude to smoking in Ireland.

 ASH Ireland’s Vision and Mission